edgedb/edgedb/docs/edgeql/ddl/migrations.rst

         [ ... ]
     "}" ;

-    [ WITH [ <module-alias> := ] MODULE <module-name> ]
-    CREATE MIGRATION <name> "{"
-        <ddl-command> ;
-        [ ... ]
-    "}" ;

 Description
 -----------

-``CREATE MIGRATION`` defines a new schema migration for a specific module.
+``CREATE MIGRATION`` defines a migration of the schema to a new state.
-If *name* is qualified with a module name, then the migration is created for that module, owtherwise it is created for the current module, as determined by the session or the ``WITH`` block.

-There are two forms of ``CREATE MIGRATION`` as shown in the synopsis above.
-The first form uses a specific description of the target schema state and generates the necessary DDL commands automatically based on the current and the target state.
-The second form uses explicit DDL command specifications for the migration.
+The target schema state is described using :ref:`SDL <ref_eql_sdl>` and the migration generates the necessary :ref:`DDL <ref_eql_ddl>` commands behind the scenes based on the current and the target state.

 **Important:** ``CREATE MIGRATION`` and the follow-up :eql:stmt:`COMMIT MIGRATION` must be executed in a transaction block.